Offshore Trusts Print

-CGT will not be attributed to the settlor under Section 86 TCGA 1992 unless the settlor is actually domiciled in the UK, or the trust is tainted by further additions by the settlor.
-Instead, the settlor will be taxed on the benefits he receives from the trust – in the same way as any other beneficiary.
+Gains are no longer attributed to the settlor under Section 86 TCGA 1992 unless the settlor is actually domiciled in the UK, or the trust is tainted by further additions by the settlor.
+Instead, the settlor is taxed on the benefits he receives from the trust – in the same way as any other beneficiary.

-Until 5 April 2018, capital gains of a trust are matched to all capital distributions made to beneficiaries, wherever they were resident.
-From 6 April 2018 trust gains will no longer be matched to benefits paid to non-resident beneficiaries.
+Until 5 April 2018, capital gains of a trust were matched to all capital distributions made to beneficiaries, wherever they were resident.
+From 6 April 2018 trust gains are no longer be matched to benefits distributed to non-resident beneficiaries.
 This also applies to unmatched benefits made before 6 April 2018 which are subsequently matched to trust gains arising after 5 April 2018.
 There is one exception to this rule, and that is for the year the trust is terminated when gains are apportioned across UK resident, and non-resident beneficiaries.